cast-org/figuration/docs/migration.md

 - `.table-scroll-*` has dropped the `down` portion of the class name, and is now meant to used as a wrapper to prevent conflict with screen-readers due to the use of `display: block`.

 ## Form
+**Forms have recieved a major overhaul.**  Almost everything has been changed, from using `em` sizing by default, along with a simplification in terms of class names and their reusability across multiple input types and visual styles.
+A few of the changes are listed below, but there are many that have probably been missed, so it might be better to just review the [forms documentation section]({{ site.baseurl }}/content/forms/) for a better understanding.

 - Rewrote both custom and default checkboxes and radios into a consolidated `.form-check`.
 Now, both have matching HTML structure (outer `<div>` with sibling `<input>` and `<label>`, and the same layout styles (stacked default, inline with utilitiy classes).
 This allows us to style the label based on the input's state, simplifying support for the `disabled` attribute (previously requiring a parent class) and better support for form validation.
   - `.custom-control` is replaced with `.form-check`.
   - `.custom-checkbox` and `.custom-radio` modifiers are replaced with `.form-checkradio`, the styling is now determined by the input `type`.
   - added `.form-switch` modifier to make checkbox or radio look like a toggle switch.
+  - `.form-check-inline` has been dropped in favor of utility classes.

 - Removed `.col-form-legend` in favor of an improved `.form-label`.
 This way the sizing variants, such as `.form-label-sm` and `.form-label-lg`, can be used on `<legend>` elements also.